Cucumbers are a popular vegetable to grow. Sometimes it is hard to know how much sun a cucumber plant needs.

 Do Cucumber Seeds Need Light To Germinate?

-No, they need to be planted about an inch deep and covered with soil.
+No, cucumbers do not need light during the germination process, they need to be planted about an inch deep and covered with soil.
+You can read this article for everything you need to know about cucumber germination.

 In conclusion, cucumbers need sunlight for eight hours or more for optimum growth.
 Indoors, cucumbers need artificial light from a LED full spectrum light for 12-16 hours.
 Place the light four inches from the top of the vine for the best results.